Asabeneh/React-For-Everyone/readme.md

 ![Rendering more content](images/rendering_more_content.png)

-We have created a JSX element for the header of our website.
+We have created a JSX element for the header of the website.
 How about the main and the footer for the website?
 Similar to the header, let us create a JSX element for the main and the footer.

 JSX element for the main part of the website.